-Many renters wonder if they would lose money buying a home or come out even.
+As a tenant who’s watched the rental market soar over the last few years, you may be wondering if you would lose money as a homeowner or come out even.
 The answer can seem complicated as it involves your own personal finances, as well as rental costs that are out of your control.

 When talking about renting versus buying, it makes sense that the first comparison should be the average monthly expense of renters and homebuyers.
-According to Zumper, the median rent of a two-bedroom Minneapolis apartment as of June 2015 was $1,530.
+According to Zumper, the median rent of a two-bedroom Minneapolis apartment as of June 2018 was $1,850.

 When monthly expenses are essentially a wash, it can be easy to put off buying a home, but when you look at the effects over the long-term, buying comes out ahead by a long shot.